PriyalKumar01/priyalkumar.github.io/README.md

 Contact :
 -----------
 I’d love to hear from you!
-Feel free to reach out to me at priyalkumar06@gmail.com or connect with me on LinkedIn.
+Feel free to reach out to me at priyalkumar06@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/priyal-kumar-29b26529a/)

 Thank you for visiting my portfolio.
 I hope you enjoy exploring my work as much as I enjoyed creating it.